tanjirantu/docker-frequently-used-commands/README.md

 # docker-frequently-used-commands
-Devs who are working on a backend that requires different applications installed locally can use this repo to kickstart their services with one single command.

-#### redis, mongodb, rabbitmq
+If you are using docker and dependent on `redis`, `mongodb`, and `rabbitmq` applications you can kickstart with these commands.

 ## Run in detach mode
 ```